John Blankenbaker's Three Machines:

 Tom

-It was suggested to sell it on eBay, which he did, and Erik himself was the winning bidder at $2000.
+It was suggested he sell it on eBay, which he did, and Erik himself was the winning bidder at $2000.
 This was a very reasonable price at the time.
 Erik posted detailed pictures and information on his "Vintage-Computer" website, and countless people learned about this previously little known computer.
 Tom is now retired, but shares his experiences and insight frequently online on Quora, which is how he was tracked down.

 There's probably hasn't been a more documented machine than this.
 Erik put great high resolution photos of every part of the computer to his vintage computer website, and that did more to spread knowledge and enthusiasm for the Kenbak-1 than anything, other than the designation of "first pc" by the Boston Computer Museum 20 years earlier.